srmfx/Zicroram/README.md

 The brackets are only meant here so that the user understands this is the contents of a file.*

-The **--boots** instruction outputs to screen a copy-to-ram progress and makes the user wait for the whole process to finish, however depending on the program and/or how fast your hard drives are, it's possible to bypass this step and avoid all the 'waiting' during system startup; if such is the case, then use **--bootsc** instead of **--boots** - However, currently it's not possible to check copy progress after bypassing it with such option.
+The **--boots** instruction outputs to screen a copy-to-ram progress and makes the user wait for the whole process to finish, however depending on the program and/or how fast your hard drive is, it's possible to bypass this step and avoid all the 'waiting' during system startup; if such is the case, then use **--bootsc** instead of **--boots** - However, currently it's not possible to check copy progress after bypassing it with such option.

 Check the manual after installing for more information on --boots and --bootsc: